isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Transport.md

 Technical Reference 25 (TR25), is periodically reviewed by representatives from industry, academia and government agencies to ensure that it remains aligned to industry best practices.

 * **EV Charger Deployment.** Singapore aims to deploy 60,000 electric vehicle EV charging points nationwide by 2030, comprising 40,000 in public car parks and 20,000 in private premises.
 Every HDB town will be EV-ready by 2025, with around 2,000 HDB carparks to be fitted with EV charging points.
+As of March 2025, more than 60% of HDB carparks have been equipped with EV charging points.

 Learn more about [Singapore's EV vision and road map](https://www.lta.gov.sg/content/ltagov/en/industry_innovations/technologies/electric_vehicles.html).